 #9 The Worst Best Christmas Pageant Ever

-Such a fun story.
-I do use it as a read aloud and edit for name-calling type stuff since our kiddos struggle with that.
+Such a fun, heartwarming story.
+I do use it as a read-aloud and edit for name-calling type stuff because I don’t want our children to copy that.

 #10 Little Women